flukeskywalker/nanoDD/README.md

   <b>nanoDD</b>
 </p>

-I'm writing simple scalable Discrete Diffusion (DD) implementations in PyTorch for learning, research and fun!
+I'm writing simple & scalable Discrete Diffusion implementations in PyTorch for education, research and fun!

 # What is Discrete Diffusion?
 Discrete Diffusion is a set of techniques for modeling discrete data by learning a series of conditional *noisy* distributions over *all* token variables.